Dungeons & Dragons (IDW Publishing)

 Dungeons & Dragons is a series of comic books published by IDW Publishing, under the license from Hasbro and Wizards of the Coast, based on the Dungeons & Dragons (D&D) fantasy role-playing game.
-From 2010 to 2024, IDW Publishing released two Dungeons & Dragons ongoing series, fifteen Dungeons & Dragons limited series, three crossover series, two annuals and a graphic novel.
+From 2010 to 2024, IDW Publishing released two Dungeons & Dragons ongoing series, sixteen Dungeons & Dragons limited series, three crossover series, two annuals and a graphic novel.

 It was originally based on the 4th Edition core setting of D&D. Starting with the Legends of Baldur's Gate mini-series in 2014, the comics have been tied to the 5th Edition core setting.

 In July 2024, Wizards of the Coast announced that Dark Horse Comics will gain the Dungeons & Dragons comics license in 2025.

 Ongoing and limited series

 Fell's Five

 Set in Nentir Vale, the first ongoing series of Dungeons & Dragons started in August 2010 with an issue 0 that introduced the major characters.
 It then continued with issue 1 in November of that year.
 16 issues were published with the last issue being released in February 2012.
-The series was written by John Rogers and illustrated by Andrea Di Vito, Denis Medri, Horacio Domingues and Juanan.The collection includes three adventures for D&D 4th edition, with encounters from the story; SP-1 Bad day, SP-2 Hide in plain sight, SP-1 1 It goes horribly right.
+The series was written by John Rogers and illustrated by Andrea Di Vito, Denis Medri, Horacio Domingues and Juanan.
+The collection includes three adventures for D&D 4th edition, with encounters from the story; SP-1 Bad day, SP-2 Hide in plain sight, SP-1 1 It goes horribly right.